 Over 2000 years ago, Aristotle said, “A promise made must be a promise kept.”
-All these years later, each of us still wants that saying to be true.
+All these years later, each of us still desires that to be true.
 When a promise is made, we want the one who made it to keep his word.
 This is the story of a man who lived life believing that the one who made a promise to him was trustworthy.

 My encounter with this gentleman occurred on an adventure called Missions Week.
 It was one of the wonderful opportunities my children participated in each spring during high school.
 As a freshman, my son headed to a place called Youth With A Mission in a beautiful little town called Ozark, Arkansas.
 It is always nice to have a pediatrician around on a school outing, so I was one of the lucky people chosen to be a chaperone.
 My job was to be in charge of a sweet, entertaining group of young ladies which I pictured in my featured image for this story.

 Upon reaching YWAM, one of the first places the entire group was scheduled to go was a local nursing home.
 When we arrived, the students began visiting with the residents and then promptly set up for a performance in the large main room.
-The kids sang several songs and entertained the group for at least thirty minutes or more.
+The kids sang several songs and entertained the group for at least 30 minutes or more.
 During the show, I noticed one gentleman who was particularly thrilled with the songs and actively involved with the students who were singing.
 He sang from his wheelchair with a bright smile on his face, often clapping his hands along with the music and cheering at the end.

 When the performance was over, I walked across the room to meet him.
 His name was David.
 When compared to the other residents in the nursing home, David was young – probably somewhere in his fifties.
 Also, David was without a doubt the happiest person there.
 That alone would be a surprise to some onlookers, since David was a double amputee confined to a wheelchair.
 He also had a mild intellectual disability and couldn’t speak without long pauses between his words.
 Yet there he sat, with a smile that lit up the room and joy that was contagious.